google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 `elif` is optional, and there can be as many `elif` cases that you want. `elif` is short for "else if". `elif` statements are executed in order.
 The first case, to be true, has its block executed, and none of the following blocks are considered.

-The `else` block is run only if none of the cases before ir are true.
+The `else` block is run only if none of the cases before it are true.
 There can be zero or one `else`.
 It always has to come last.

 The expressions in the `if` and `elif` lines are boolean expressions.
 They return True or False.
 The booleans can be combined with operators like `and`, `or`, and `not`.
 -->